Adionika

 Companies are considered related if:

-- •One holds 25% or more of the other's share capital
+• One holds 25% or more of the other's shares or voting rights

-- •They share common management bodies or financial control
+• They share common management bodies or are under common control

 Methods for determining arm's length prices